racheltr248/kickstarter_analysis/README.md

 # Kickstarting with Excel

 ## Overview of Project
+Up-and-coming playwright Louise Belcher intends to launch a Kickstarter to fund her play in the United States, *Fever*.
+She estimates a budget of over $10,000.

 ### Purpose
+The purpose of this project is to analyze other crowdfunding data, specifically within the United States and the theater industry.
+This analysis will determine factors that make for a successful crowdfunding campaign and help Louise Kickstart her own project successfully.

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date